 Handlebar, 10 Lock Road, Singapore 108938

 There’s no way you won’t crave desserts after a day of gallery-hopping.
 Specialised in premium ice cream creations, Creamier promises fine quality ingredients and amazing flavours.
 Indulge in sea salt gula melaka or earl grey lavender ice cream, we say!
 Oh, and don’t miss out on the golden waffles.

 Creamier, 5A Lock Road, Singapore 108927

 Guide to Gillman Barracks: Art galleries & things to do

 6. Show your local pride

-Opened by Stephanie Fong in 2006, Fost Gallery pays special focus to emerging local artists and has featured works by Jimmy Ong, one of Singapore’s best-known artists, as well as sculptors Chun Kaifeng and Grace.
+Opened by Stephanie Fong in 2006, Fost Gallery pays special focus to emerging local artists.
+It has featured works by Jimmy Ong, one of Singapore’s best-known artists, as well as sculptors Chun Kaifeng and Grace.
 Another local gallery that’s a must to visit?
 Yeo Workshop.
 The contemporary art gallery curates intriguing exhibitions by both local and international artists and hosts interesting programmes, allowing art lovers a chance to engage with talented artists in Singapore.